 All mobile devices (including, without limitation, laptops, tablets and mobile telephones) should be kept securely by users using secure cases where appropriate.
 Users should not leave such mobile devices unattended other than at their homes or business premises.

 All non-mobile devices (including, without limitation, desktop computers, workstations and monitors) shall, wherever possible and practical, be secured in place with a suitable locking mechanism.

-Users are not permitted to connect any of their personal hardware to the IT Systems without the express approval of the IT Department in writing.
+Users are not permitted to connect any of their personal hardware to the IT Systems without the express approval of the IT Department.

 All software installed on to the IT Systems shall be kept sufficiently up to date in order to ensure that the security and integrity of the IT Systems is not compromised.

 The IT Department shall carry out regular vulnerability assessments, and utilise patch management, threat protection technologies and scheduled monitoring to identify, assess, mitigate and protect against identified security threats, viruses and other malicious code.

 The collection, holding and processing of all personal data (as defined in the General Data Protection Regulation 2016(“GDPR”)) by Reddico will be carried out in compliance with (i) the GDPR and (ii) Reddico's own Data Protection Policy.

 Reddico Digital is registered with the International Commissioner’s Office as both a data controller and data processor.
 Full information on data protection can be found in our handbook.

 The following constitutes guidelines for all employees when it comes to data protection:

 Personal data contained in the body of an email, whether sent or received, should be copied from the body of that email and stored securely.
 The email itself should be deleted.
 All temporary files associated therewith should also be deleted.